rajgovare/Pyspark_California_Housing_Price_Analysis_And-_Prediction/README.md

 3. **Predictive Modeling**:
    - Implemented a Gradient Boosted Trees (GBT) regression model to predict house prices.
    - Applied cross-validation and hyperparameter tuning using a grid search approach to optimize the model.
-   - Evaluated model performance using metrics such as Root Mean Squared Error (RMSE), R² score, and Mean Absolute Error (MAE) on both validation and test datasets.
+   - Evaluated model performance using R² score on both validation and test datasets.

 ---